 The two major sticking points – tax increases for Republicans and entitlement cuts for Democrats – are so hardwired within each party that any compromise on either side could brand both the negogiator and the party as a failure.

 Recognizing this, Feinberg said, “Neither side will take credit for the deal, but they will say, ‘This is the deal, we’ll sign it, and we have no pride of authorship on this deal.’
 It will not be that the Speaker capitulated on taxes, and or Obama capitulated on spending.
 [Instead], it will be, ‘Here is the deal … if you like it, we’ll take credit for it, and if you don’t like it – blame the other guy.’
 It will be a generic deal that they will both simply sign at the bottom.”

 Feinberg says he does not think either side stands to lose ground in the public’s estimation the longer this standoff continues.
 “As long as there’s a deal reached and the fiscal cliff is averted, both sides will achieve a tremendous political success,” he said.
 “And that’s what I would expect when you have two expert negotiators like the president and the speaker.”

 Unlike in labor negotiations or other settlements, where each side is firmly set on its point of view, Feinberg said that resolving the fiscal cliff is especially hard because of the difficulty each side has in delivering its own constituency.

 “It’s not as if the negotiators speak for all of their respective constituents.
 Their constituents are all over the lot.
-That makes it very difficult for each side to deliver a compromise when they confront a very restless constituency.
+And that makes it very difficult for each side to deliver a compromise when they confront a very restless constituency.
 Effective negotiation usually requires that the negotiators have the support of their constituents,” he added.
-“Here, it’s very difficult in what each of them confronts.”
+“Here, it’s very, very difficult in what each of them confronts.”